alibaba-cloud-toolkit/cosy/README.md

 ### Immersed Development

-Open source code snippet and document search help you find what you need just in your IDE, provides your immersed development experience.
+Open source code snippet and document search help you find what you need just in your IDE, provide your immersed development experience.

 ### Lightweight